chayward3113/chayward3113.github.io/README.md

     7. Click code.
 Now you should see a yellow dot above the list of files.
 This indicates that your website is being rebuilt.
 It will be done building when the dot turns into a green check mark this should take a couple minutes.
 For more details on the build including what it is doing, and its progress simply click on the yellow dot followed by details.
     8. Navigate to username.github.io where username is your username.
 You should now see your resume formatted using the style that you chose.
     #### Benefits of Generating Static Sites
+    According to Andrew Etter's book "Modern Technical Writing":
-    * Creating a website ensures that everyone always has access to the most up to date version of our documentation.
+    * Creating a website ensures that everyone always has access to the most up to date version of our resumes.
     * Static site generators make it easy to style Markdown files and styling makes them easier to read.
 They accomplish this by simplifying the styling process by seperating content from styles so that we can apply the same style to multiple files.
-    * Additionally, it makes updating and distributing documentation faster and simpler.
-Because whenever, we make a change to our repository we can rebuild the site within a matter of minutes.
+    * Additionally, it makes updating and distributing our resume faster and simpler.
+Especially in GitHub because whenever, we make a change to our repository it will automatically rebuild the site using Jekyll within a matter of minutes.

 ### Demo
 ![This is a visual version of the manual steps written out below.](https://github.com/chayward3113/chayward3113.github.io/blob/main/walkthrough.gif)